 Χ Arts/fine arts

-Х Computer literacy
+Computer literacy

 Х English (including composition)

 Foreign languages

-Х History
+Χ History

-Х Humanities
+Χ Humanities

 Intensive writing

 Χ Mathematics

 Philosophy

 Physical Education

 Х Sciences (biological or physical)

 Х Social science

-X Other (describe):
+Х Other (describe):

 To receive a bachelor's degree from Arizona State University, students must have a minimum cumulative grade point average of 2.00 (though some programs may require a higher GPA) and a minimum total of 120 credit hours, including a minimum of 45 hours of upper-division coursework.
 The number of hours in the major varies by degree program, and some programs may require more upper-division work.
-All students must complete at least 35 credit hours of approved General Studies coursework, as well as satisfactorily complete both ENG 101 and ENG 102 or ENG 105.
-General studies requirements include coursework in humanities, arts and design; social and behavioral sciences; natural sciences; mathematics and quantitative reasoning; sustainability; American Institutions and civic engagement; and global awareness.
+All students must complete at least 35 credit hours of approved General Studies coursework, as well as satisfactorily complete both ENG 101 and ENG 102 or ENG 105, or ENG 107 and 108.
+General studies requirements include coursework in humanities, arts and design; social and behavioral sciences; scientific thinking in natural sciences; mathematics; quantitative reasoning; sustainability; American Institutions; governance and civic engagement; and global communities, societies and individuals.

-CDS E Page 18
+CDS-E

-F. Student Life
+F. STUDENT LIFE

-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2023 who fit the following categories:
+F1 Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2024 who fit the following categories:

-First-time, First-Year Students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 33.4% 28.3% Percent of men who join fraternities 7.4% Percent of women who join sororities 10.5% Percent who live in college-owned, -operated, or -affiliated housing 69.6% 22.9% Percent who live off campus or commute 30.4% 77.1% Percent of students age 25 and older 0.3% 7.7% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 21
+First-time, first-year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 31.0% 27.5% Percent of men who join fraternities 5.6% 7.7% Percent of women who join sororities 7.3% 11.2% Percent who live in college-owned, -operated, or -affiliated housing 69.8% 23.6% Percent who live off campus or commute 30.2% 76.4% Percent of students age 25 and older 0.1% 7.4% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 21